 Naw Si Si is from the Po Karen ethnic group.
 Most migrants her community are economic migrants, coming from Myanmar to Thailand.

-Decades of armed conflict in Myanmar have forced many Karen people to flee to Thailand.
+Many Karen people from Myanmar have been forced to flee to Thailand.
 There is a ceasefire now, but many stay in Thailand and only occasionally go back across the border.
 There is a large community of people from Myanmar in the Thai border areas.
 Refugees and migrants often live separately from the Thai population, speak their own languages and only occasionally mingle.

 “The best thing about living here is that I get a chance to study,” Naw Si Si says.
 She is in 8th grade and wants to be a doctor.
 “Here in Thailand you can go to school, even if you are from Myanmar.”